 HAGERSTOWN, Md.
-(AP) — An Army private charged in the biggest security breach in U.S. history is trying to avoid trial by claiming he has already been punished enough by being locked up alone in a small cell and having to sleep naked for several nights.
+(AP) — An Army private charged in the biggest security breach in U.S. history is making his pretrial confinement an issue in his court-martial.

 Pfc.
-Bradley Manning is expected to testify about his treatment during a pretrial hearing Tuesday at Fort Meade.
-The young intelligence analyst has not spoken publicly about his nearly nine months at the Marine Corps brig in Quantico, Va., but he has complained in writing about being confined alone in a 6-by-8-foot cell for at least 23 hours a day.
-For several days in January 2011, all his clothes were taken from him each night until he was issued a suicide-prevention smock.
+Bradley Manning is expected to testify during a pretrial hearing starting Tuesday at Fort Meade.
+He has never spoken publicly about his nine months at the Marine Corps brig in Quantico, Va. in 2010 and 2011.

 Manning is seeking dismissal of all charges.
 He claims his solitary confinement, sometimes with no clothing, was illegal punishment.